 Organizing Your Work

-Organization is another area where Sketch excels far beyond Photoshop, in my opinion.
-There are five features you can use to create a super-organized and logical document: pages, artboards, layers, groups and symbols.
+The organization is another area where Sketch excels far beyond Photoshop, in my opinion.
+There are five features you can use to create a super-organized and logical document: pages, artboards, layers, groups, and symbols.

 Pages can be used to show different pages of a website for example.
 Each page has its own set of layers of course.
 It’s kind of like having different spreadsheets in a Google document.